goalifyplus/docs/user-guides/managing-your-account/README.md

 - Email
 - Set a new password

-If your email has been verified by the Rocket.Chat server a tick will appear alongside it.
+If your email has been verified by the Goalify.Chat server a tick will appear alongside it.

 You can also ask to another email verification email to be sent to you from here.

-Set or change your avatar for a Rocket.Chat server by clicking on one of the images beside your current avatar.
+Set or change your avatar for a Goalify.Chat server by clicking on one of the images beside your current avatar.
 To upload a new avatar select the box with a arrow pointing up.

 ## Security

-Enable or disable Two Factor Authentication (2FA) for your account on a Rocket.Chat server.
+Enable or disable Two Factor Authentication (2FA) for your account on a Goalify.Chat server.